‘Probate’ is effectively a court order which allows someone to apply for and deal with a deceased person’s assets and affairs.

 If you are not sure whether probate is required or would simply like a quotation, please give us a call for a free, confidential and no obligation advice.

 Our fees are fixed (based on our estimates of the work we are required to do) at an agreed price with you before we start any work and put simply, this is what you will be charged.
-We not charge an hourly rate nor a percentage of the estate which can often lead to unwanted or unexpected high costs.
+We not charge an hourly rate nor a percentage of the estate which can often lead to unwanted or unexpectedly high costs.